ahmedayyad-dev/EHkBot/README.md

 After successful installation:

-1. The bot will be running automatically in a screen session
+1. The bot will be running automatically as a systemd service
 2. Virtual environment will activate automatically on SSH login
 3. All configurations are saved in `/root/info.py`
-4. Bot logs can be viewed by attaching to the screen session
+4. Bot logs can be viewed using `journalctl -u tgbot-factory -f`
+5. The bot will automatically start on server reboot
+6. The bot will automatically restart if it crashes

 ---